bcgov/housing-data-challenge-2/readme.md

 2. Go go the folder
 3. Open your terminal
 4. Type: bundle install
+5. Type: rake db:create
+6. Type: rake db:migrate
-5. Type: rails server
+7. Type: rails server
-6. Open your browser at http://localhost:3000/
+8. Open your browser at http://localhost:3000/

 ### How to use a Docker Image:
 - Built a Dokcer image and container through a Openshift Platform, and pushed it to [Docker Hub].